MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 **Review the "[Requirements](https://docs.microsoft.com/windows/deployment/windows-autopilot/self-deploying#requirements)" section of the Windows Autopilot Self-Deploying mode article.** Your environment has to meet these requirements as well as the standard Windows Autopilot requirements.
 You do not have to review the "Step by step" and "Validation" sections of the article.
 The procedures later in this article provide corresponding steps that are specific to HoloLens.
 For information about how to register devices and configure profiles, see [4.
 Register devices in Windows Autopilot](#4-register-devices-in-windows-autopilot) and [6.
 Create a deployment profile](#6-create-a-deployment-profile) in this article.
 These sections provide steps that are specific to HoloLens.

 > [!IMPORTANT]
 > Windows Autopilot for HoloLens 2 has specific operating system requirements.
 Autopilot relies on Windows Holographic, version 2004 (build 19041.1103 or later) being pre-installed on HoloLens devices.
 Devices delivered until late September 2020 have Windows Holographic, version 1903 pre-installed.
 Please contact your distributor to learn about when Autopilot-ready devices can be shipped to you.
-If you wish to participate to the private preview, please review instructions and requirements below.
+If you wish to participate to the public preview, please review instructions and requirements below.

 Autopilot specific information per HoloLens OS releases.
 - In order to use Autopilot a device must have the [Windows Holographic, version 2004](hololens-release-notes.md#windows-holographic-version-2004) release or newer.